0xa000/0xa000.blog/README.md

 # 0xa000.blog
-Blog about retro-computing, electronics, and coding.
+A blog about retro-computing, electronics, and coding.